Bira/octopus-carnival/_drafts/dfrpg-adventurers-martial-artist.md

 The book states this represents an Martial Artist fresh off the monastery, so it is indeed lacking in non-combat mundane skills.
-A few points from quirks can make a huge difference either in shoring up those differences... or getting more powers and better combat skills.
+A few points from quirks can make a huge difference either in shoring up those deficiencies... or getting more powers and better combat skills.
 As a Martial Artist you're not hurting for money unless you choose a sword as your main weapon.
 The other options are pretty cheap, and leave them with enough change to buy some decent hand and foot armor for when they need to fight unarmed.